milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 Cookies Policy
-We updated our policy on November 2, 2023.
-View our previous policy.
+The policy below goes into effect on December 12, 2023.
+Read our current policy.
 Explore the policy
 What are cookies, and what does this policy cover?
 Why do we use cookies?